Testlio-Automation/testlio-automation-templates/testlio-mobile-node-template/README.md

-# Automated Mobile App Testing using Javascript with Typescript, Appium and Webdriverio
+# Automated Mobile App Testing using Javascript with Typescript, Appium and WebdriverIO

 ## Project structure
 - `lib` - components of the Testlio common components (to be moved to the separate library)